Filajabob/filajabot-chess/README.md

 - Move ordering (MVV-LVA, SEE)
 - Robust evaluation at leaf nodes (middle-game/end-game dynamic values, piece tables)
   - See more about Filajabot's evaluation here: [PeSTO](https://www.chessprogramming.org/PeSTO%27s_Evaluation_Function)
+- Opening and Endgame book/tablebase probing
+- More to come

 ## Features
 - Interactive CLI to play against the bot (cli.py)